Egyptian Crisis (2011–2014): Sinai insurgency

 Since the 2011 collapse of the Mubarak regime, a security vacuum emerged in the Sinai Peninsula which turned it into a site of violent insurgency.
 Initially, the insurgency involved mainly local Bedouin tribesmen who saw the revolution as an opportunity to oppose the regime's discrimination and to assert their authority in the region.
 Islamist militants, present in the Sinai with various setbacks since the mid-1970s, exploited the country's instable situation to launch several attacks on Egyptian security forces.
 Two military campaigns, Operation Eagle of the interim SCAF-regime in 2011, and Operation Sinai of the newly elected Morsi-regime in 2012, were not successful in eliminating the militant groups from the peninsula.
 The removal of Morsi and the brutal repression on pro-Morsi protesters in 2013 further intensified the militants' activities.
 A wave of attacks on Egyptian security personnel prompted the military to a harsh crackdown on the Islamist militant groups.

 In 2014, the most powerful militia in the Sinai, Ansar Bait al-Maqdis, pledged allegiance to the Islamic State and formed their own branch of Islamic State in the Sinai Province.
 They claimed responsibility over an attack in which more than 30 Egyptian soldiers were killed, being marked as the deadliest assault on security forces since 2011.
-Multiple major offensives by the Egyptian army since 2014 neither crushed the Bedouin militants, nor the jihadi groups.
-As a reaction on the aggressive political and military measures, their insurgent actions only became bolder, with waves of attacks in 2015, 2016, and 2017 on the army, Coptic Christians, and the Sufi community in the region.
+Multiple major offensives by the Egyptian army since 2014 crushed neither the Bedouin militants nor the jihadi groups.
+As a reaction to the aggressive political and military measures, their insurgent actions became bolder, with waves of attacks in 2015, 2016, and 2017 on the army, Coptic Christians, and the Sufi community in the region.
 Their actions included the downing of a Russian passenger plane on 31 October 2015, killing all 224 aboard.